pudly/schmopera-hugo/content/articles/adele-knowing-your-audience.md

 ---
-title: Adele & knowing your audience
+title: "Adele &amp; knowing your audience"
 ---

 The reasons to love Adele are plentiful: fab pipes, songs that stick in your head (in the good way), and the calm, humble demeanour of a real pro at work.
 One of our favourites was after some technical glitches during her performance at the 2016 Grammy Awards: